 How much do taps cost?

 You have three basic options for bathroom taps.
 You also need to take into account the type of basin or bath that you choose.
 Some sinks and tubs will require wall-mounted faucets, whereas many countertop basins will need a tap that’s mounted to the counter.
-A free-standing bath, far from a wall, will need floor-mounted taps.
+A freestanding bath, far from a wall, will need floor-mounted taps.
 You can usually get the job done within 2 hours with skilled workers can do it quicker.

 How much does it cost to tile a bathroom?

-Bathroom tiles or wall cladding makes a considerable difference to the look and practicality of the bathroom.
-When estimating the cost of tiling your bathroom, you need to also factor in the value of the tile adhesive, grouting, and the ply underneath floor tiles.
+Bathroom tiles or wall cladding make a considerable difference to the look and practicality of a bathroom.
+When estimating the cost of tiling your bathroom, you also need to factor in the value of the tile adhesive, grouting, and the ply underneath floor tiles.

 Budget floor tiles (including adhesive, grouting, and ply) should cost about £25 per square meter.
 For mid-range floor tiles, you’ll be paying about double this, while top-end tiles can cost up to £65 per square meter.
 Installation takes 1 to 5 days, depending on the coverage required.